Albinjohnz/Car-wash/README.md

 Unit Testing
-tested for post and get functions. created two scenarios for post and working.
+tested for post and get functions. created testcases for post and working.
+Test Case:Database failure (simulating a database error) Mock the database query to simulate a failure

+-- Also did Integration testing